If you’re thinking of buying or leasing a mobility scooter, here are some things to consider.

 There are different types of mobility scooters / mobility assistances available, here are the different types:

-CLASS 1: Manual wheel chairs and therefore not considered as a mobility scooter.
+Manual wheel chairs and therefore not considered as a mobility scooter.

-CLASS 2: Scooters, also known as powered wheelchairs or mobility scooter with 3 or 4 wheels that are intended for payment use with a maximum speed of 4 mph.
+Scooters, also known as powered wheelchairs or mobility scooter with 3 or 4 wheels that are intended for payment use with a maximum speed of 4 mph.

-CLASS 3: Scooters with 4 wheels and a top speed of 8mph.
+Scooters with 4 wheels and a top speed of 8mph.
 All class 3 scooters are fitted with lights, direction indicators, hazard warning lights, a horn and also have an internally or externally fitted rear view mirror.
 All class 3 mobility scooters must be registered with the DVLA.

 Before buying or leasing a mobility scooter, please consider the following:

-- Can you use and keep it in good condition as the manufacture’s instructions shows
+- Can you use and keep it in good condition

 - Can you arrange insurance to cover personal injury to user, damage to internal and external areas, possible injuries to others

-- Do you have a suitable area available to charge the mobility scooter Please note that charging a mobility scooter in any part of the communal areas, corridors or stairwell in our flats is strictly forbidden due to fire safety.
+(Please note that charging a mobility scooter in any part of the communal areas, corridors or stairwell in our flats is strictly forbidden due to fire safety.

-There are many Fire Safety challenges that Mobility scooters can cause due to:
+There are many Fire Safety challenges that Mobility scooters can cause due to

-- Blocking escape routes in customers property – which you should not do
+- Blocking escape routes in customers property

-- Inappropriate charging – which isn’t needed
+- Inappropriate charging

 If you have a mobility scooter and need a safe place to store it, take a look at the below Frequently Asked Questions.